Maker-Breaker is solved in polynomial time on hypergraphs of rank 3: Definitions and basics

 In the literature, the Maker-Breaker game is played on a standard hypergraph $H$ rather than a marked hypergraph.
-Maker and Breaker take turns coloring vertices of $H$ in red and blue respectively (with Maker playing first), and Maker wins if and only if he manages to color an entire edge of $H$ in red (i.e. Breaker wins if and only if he manages to color a full transversal in blue).
-The actions of both players can be seen as follows: Maker \textit{marks} vertices, Breaker \textit{removes} vertices.
-Indeed, Breaker coloring some vertex $y$ in blue means the edges containing $y$ can no longer be colored entirely in red and are thus rendered useless. \\ For this reason, it is natural to consider the game as played on marked hypergraphs.
-On each turn, Maker selects a non-marked vertex and marks it, then Breaker selects a non-marked vertex and removes it (meaning the vertex is removed as well as all edges containing it).
-Note that some vertices may be marked already before the game starts.
-Maker wins if and only if he manages to get an edge whose vertices are all marked.
+Maker and Breaker take turns picking vertices of $H$, and Maker wins if and only if she manages to possess all the vertices of some edge of $H$.
+Equivalently, Breaker wins if and only if he possesses all the vertices of some transversal (vertex cover) of the hypergraph.
+The actions of both players can be seen as follows: Maker \textit{marks} vertices, while Breaker \textit{deletes} vertices.
+Indeed, Breaker picking a vertex $y$ makes every edge $e \ni y$ irrelevant for the rest of the game, as Maker will never be able to possess all the vertices of $e$ from there. \\ For this reason, it is natural to consider the game as played on marked hypergraphs.
+On each turn, Maker selects a non-marked vertex and marks it, then Breaker selects a non-marked vertex and deletes it (meaning the vertex is removed as well as all edges containing it).
+Some vertices may be marked already before the game starts.
+Maker wins if and only if, at some point during the game, there is a fully marked edge, i.e., an edge whose vertices are all marked.
 An example on the "tic-tac-toe hypergraph" is given in Figure \ref{Example_Game}: here, we see that Maker wins by completing the middle row of the hypergraph.

-The operators $^{+x}$ and $^{-y}$ can be interpreted as the effect of Maker picking $x$ and Breaker picking $y$ respectively, so that after a round of play on a marked hypergraph $H$ where Maker marks $x$ and Breaker removes $y$, a new game effectively starts on the marked hypergraph $H^{+x-y}$.
-Since we can assume that the game continues (even if Maker has already won) until all vertices are taken, the winner of the game with perfect play can be defined in the following way:
+For convenience, we will assume that the game continues until all vertices have been picked (i.e., the game continues even if Maker has already won for instance).